 If you're a sole trader pulling in work on your own - builder, plumber, or self-employed electrician - keeping your accounts straight at tax time is no joke.

 The part that gives most lads a proper headache is VAT receipts.
-Revenue wants them, your accountant wants them, and half the time you've forgotten even to ask for one.
+Revenue wants them, your accountant wants them, and half the time you've forgotten to even ask for one.
 You're juggling job sites and phone calls all day.
 You don't need the added stress of figuring out your VAT position in December.

 Here's what you need to know about tracking VAT receipts as a sole trader in Ireland, and how to actually make it work.